 An ER physician must be prepared for the unexpected, including surgeries, vaccines, ordering tests, and knowing what kind of support is needed for the patient.
 Some doctors are specialized in one area of human health, but ER doctors can treat various different problems that may occur in a patient.
 On average, ER physicians make about $208,000 a year, with a 7% expected growth.

 ISFPs would be very successful ER physicians because of their ambition and problem-solving skills that can be exercised well under pressure.
-ISFPs put a great deal of pressure on themselves to be successful at whatever they set their minds to, and a profession such as this requires an extreme amount of loyalty and dedication.
+ISFPs put a great deal of pressure on themselves to be successful, and a profession such as this requires an extreme amount of loyalty and dedication.
 Their curiosity about the world would lead them to learn more about human biology, and their innate sensitivity would help them better understand and treat their patients.

 Unlimited Choices for ISFPs